 “If you love somebody, let them go.
 If they return, they were always yours.
 If they don’t, they never were.” – Anonymous

 So you see that letting go provides you with a clear-cut answer with no effort on your part.
 You’ll just have to give it some time.
 To make sure that you’re not left hanging indefinitely, tell them about “your” timetable for moving on.
-For example you might say, “I’m sadden by your decision, but I accept it.
+For example, you might say, “I’m saddened by your decision, but I accept it.
 I need to let you know that I will give myself about 30 days to process our breakup before I move on.”